-Figure 112: What is your opinion on these cloud-related issues as they apply to your contact centre?
+Figure 119: What is your opinion on these cloud-related issues as they apply to your contact centre?

-The ability to improve flexibility comes out on top once again this year, with the opportunity that cloud solutions offer to optimise user licences being widely acknowledged as a chance to cut costs while maintaining or improving functionality.
+With 90% of respondents agreeing or strongly agreeing, the ability to improve flexibility comes out on top once again this year, with the opportunity that cloud solutions offer to optimise user licences being widely acknowledged as a chance to cut costs while maintaining or improving functionality.